-The Maryland Department of the Environment's Water Supply Program focuses on many activities to assist public water systems in improving their technical, managerial and financial capacity, ultimately resulting in protection of public health.
-Efforts include providing financial assistance, technical and compliance support, targeted training based on need, encouraging water systems to practice water conservation and improve their capacity to meet drought year demands, and supporting consolidation of water systems.
+WSP focuses on many activities to assist public water systems in improving their technical, managerial and financial capacity, ultimately resulting in protection of public health.
+Efforts include providing financial assistance, technical and compliance support, targeted training based on need, encouraging water systems to practice water conservation and improve their capacity to meet drought year demands, and by assisting water systems looking to consolidate.

-Maryland water systems continue to maintain a very high compliance rate of 99% with healthbased standards.
-Water system managers are more aware of new regulations along with treatment needs associated with them, and 92% of water systems believe they currently have sufficient capacity to meet demands 10 years from now.
+Maryland water systems continue to maintain a very high compliance rate of 99% with health-based standards.
+Water system managers are more aware of new regulations along with treatment needs associated with them, and 92% of water systems believe they currently have enough capacity to meet demands 10 years from now.
 Efforts aimed at assessing and improving water systems' capacity for potential drought periods has improved their resiliency for future climate control conditions.
-Water systems have identified a number of training topics of interest that include drinking water regulations, asset management, accounting for leaks and emergency response.
+Water systems have identified several training topics of interest that include drinking water regulations, asset management, accounting for leaks and emergency response.
 MDE plans to work with training providers to ensure that these topics are covered in future training opportunities.
-MDE looks forward to continue improving Maryland water systems' technical, financial and managerial capacity.
+MDE looks forward to continuing improving Maryland water systems' technical, financial and managerial capacity.